7 Best Private Email Services

 They have a strong policy to never monetize user data or show ads hence they only offer a paid version only.
 There is a 7 days free trial to help users get comfortable with the service and subscribe if they like it for their email communication.

 Although it doesn’t offer a free tier but it is loaded with many other good things such as PGP support for End-to-End Encryption.
 It allows you to create unlimited alias to signup for any service without giving away your mail email address, its alias plan is the most generous among all email service providers.
-It helps with countering spam and keeping your main address which you use to login safe from potential brute force attacks.
+It helps with countering spam and in keeping your main address, which you use to login into your StartMail account, safe from potential brute force attacks.

-StartMail has a appealing user-interface which is easy-to-use and get used to.
-It tries to making use email as easy as possible.
+StartMail has an appealing user-interface which is easy-to-use and get used to.
+It tries to send and receive secure emails a breeze.
 Creating aliases is very easy.
 If users need require regular Encryption without PGP, there is a password protect feature just like in Proton and Tuta to send Encrypted email to anyone provided they know the password to read the email.
-This feature is not like End-to-End Encryption.
+Although, feature is not like End-to-End Encryption but adds a layer of security.

-StartMail can currently be accessed from the web browser and there are mobile apps but nothing yet for desktop Linux.
-But with IMAP and SMTP support it can be easily added to Thunderbird email client on Linux and other operating systems as well.
+StartMail can currently be accessed from the web browser and there are mobile apps but nothing yet exists for desktop Linux.
+But with IMAP and SMTP support, it can be easily added to Thunderbird email client on Linux.

 Key Features